The hustle of running late to class, the passion students have for a course, and the persistence of earning a degree—it’s all been moved online.

 “I didn’t plan corona, I didn’t want this to happen.
 It’s not our fault that corona happened.
 I wanted to come for the social aspect, and to try to be here,” said Slywczuk.
 “To try to be here, to try to see what this is all about.
 It is our freshman year, and for our senior year (of high school) we got the bad end of it.”

-Slycwzuk’s sister (an ISU alum) influenced her decision, and made her want to transition to this stage in her life despite the setbacks that came with COVID-19.
+Slycwzuk’s sister (an ISU alum) influenced her decision, and helped her transition to this stage in her life-- despite the setbacks that came with COVID-19.

 “If I stayed home, I would have been a step behind,” said Slywczuk, who is taking all of her fall classes online.

 In fact, 72% of ISU’s undergraduate students are taking all of their classes online this fall.
 Yet the community is still filled with college students.
 The dorms remain open, with the bulk of students living in off-campus rentals.

 ISU student-athlete Rachel Hickey has her own reasons for being in Normal.
 Her track and field team is still practicing eight hours a week.

 “Regardless of the cancellation of the season, we still do have required practices and regulations we have to follow in order to be able to practice on campus,” said Hickey.

 Being here, and following the regulations, gives Hickey the experience she is paying for at ISU.